RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 	The power will be USB from a 110-volt wall outlet and will supply 5 volts to the Pin 15 on the Nano 33 IoT.
 The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the USB ground wire.
 	The USB cable and plug used have a max current of 1 amp and 2 amp respectively.
 This will allow for a safe current supply to the board.
 - **Power Supply for Grow Bulbs:**
-	The Arduino 33 Iot has the ability to output 5V with the bulb needing 9W.
+	The Arduino 33 Iot has the ability to output 5V and maximum current of 1 A with the bulb needing 5W.
 A relay will be placed in the circuit as well to control the main voltage using the Nano IoT.[5]
 - **Light Intensity:**
   	To ensure that the plants are achieving the most optimal benefits from the lights, the red light will be placed 2 feet away from the top of the plant and the blue light at 6 inches.
 [2]
 - **Control:**